 Look, I get it.
 It’s uncomfortable to talk about race.
 I have many close acquaintances who tell me that they “don’t see color,” which doesn’t always sit right with me.
 I mean, how can you not see all of my beautiful brown melanin right before your very eyes?
 But I digress.

 As a Brown person who finds herself in white spaces quite often, it’s safe to say that a majority of white people don’t believe that blatant racism exists in our day-to-day lives.
-And while it’s true that direct racism may not be an everyday occurrence for some, there is an underlying, subtle kind of racism that all People of Color face on a day-to-day basis.
+It’s true that direct racism may not be an everyday occurrence for some.
+But there is an underlying, subtle kind of racism that all People of Color face on a day-to-day basis.
 It happens so often that it can start to feel like a normal part of life.
 That is, until something drastic happens and wakes you up to the fact that certain situations are, indeed, unjust and rooted in a deeply stemmed racism.

 When I came across alarming statistics regarding Black maternal health, I knew that this was an actual problem that needs to be addressed.
 According to The National Partnership for Women and Families, “Black women and birthing individuals in the United States are more likely to die from pregnancy or childbirth than than their white counterparts.”
 What’s more, their childbirth experience is significantly more vulnerable: “Black women are also disproportionately affected by severe maternal morbidity—unexpected outcomes in labor and delivery (e.g., hypertension and anxiety) that result in significant short- or long-term consequences to the childbearing person’s health and well-being.”

 When you start to look deeper into the numbers and specifics, it’s no less upsetting.
-For instance, compared to white women, Black women are 41 percent more likely to develop—and 75 percent more likely to die from—cervical cancer.
+For instance, compared to non-Hispanic white women, Black women are 30 percent more likely to develop—and 60 percent more likely to die from—cervical cancer.
 Meanwhile, the Center for Disease Control (CDC) recently published data that points out that Black women are three times more likely to die from a pregnancy related cause than white women.

 And what’s really shocking?
 The CDC also reports that independent of race, more than 80 percent of these deaths can be prevented.
 So, what’s the deal?

-It’s short-sighted to assume that this has anything to do with socio-economic status.
+Assuming this has anything to do with socio-economic status is short-sighted.
 Of course, it’s a factor, but not the only one.
 Dr. Kameelah Phillips, M.D. highlights that “limited access to quality and comprehensive medical care causes delays in care and poorer outcomes.
 Hospitals and clinics in underserved neighborhoods are often understaffed and under-resourced.”
-And Black women are more likely to experience obstacles to obtaining quality health care, as only 86 percent of Black women of reproductive age have health insurance.
+And Black women are more likely to experience obstacles to obtaining quality health care, as only 55 percent of Black women had continuous insurance from preconception to postpartum compared to 75 percent of white women.

 These obstacles are due largely to the huge pay gap that Black women face.
 On average, Black women are paid 64 percent of what non-Hispanic white men are paid, meaning it takes the typical Black woman almost 19 months to be paid what the average white man takes home in 12 months.
 So, there’s that.

 But more importantly, and what’s really shocking, is that a Black woman’s high risk of pregnancy-related death spans all income and education levels.
-So, if a Black woman has the money to afford quality health care and is educated enough to know how to advocate for herself, then what’s the problem?
+So, if a Black woman can afford quality health care and knows how to advocate for herself, then what’s the problem?

 “What’s really shocking is that a Black woman’s high risk of pregnancy-related death spans all income and education levels.”